trandnquang/leetcode-solutions/NOTE.md

 # NOTE for LEETCODE Algorithm problems

+## This repository focuses only on problems that require real attention

+- Excludes trivial or easy-to-solve problems.
+- Filters out problems that are not important.
+- Avoids unnecessary additions or distracting information.

 ## Some problems need to revise

 - Problem 560: About how to use Prefix Sum and Hash Map.